Ocean Bridge Staff Team

 My Favourite Marine Animal & Phenomenon: I am intrigued by majestic marine megafauna and have a special appreciation for whales.
 I am also extremely enchanted by the phenomenon of bioluminescence.

 Location: I live in Vancouver, B.C., the traditional, unceded, and occupied territories of the xʷməθkʷəy̓əm, Sḵwx̱wú7mesh, and Sel̓íl̓witulh Nations.
-I am originally from Lingít Aaní, the ancestral and occupied territories of the Tlingit people and more specifically Aak’w & T’aaku Kwáan or Juneau, Alaska (and will always call there home!!!).
+I am originally from Lingít Aaní-- Aak’w & T’aaku Kwáan or Juneau, Alaska (and will always call there home!!!).

 A bit about me: I am Tlingit (Kaagwaantaan) from Déix X’awool Hít (the Two Door House) and Heenka Hít (the House on the Water).
 I grew up on my ancestral homelands in SE Alaska fishing, berry picking, and hiking.
-I love spending time with my family practicing our Haa Kusteeyí or our ways of living.
 I believe that climate justice must look to and center Indigenous peoples as the first stewards of the earth, land, and water.
 I love meeting friends for bubble tea (honey milk w/pearls!) and my favourite show on Netflix is Luke Cage!
-I am excited to work with Ocean Bridge as the Indigenous Knowledge and Engagement Program Specialist for the Pacific Cohort.
+I am excited to work with Ocean Bridge Pacific as the Assistant Manager.

 Name: Erica Angers (pronounced like the city in France!)